 SHAPE focuses on the prevention of a first heart attack, especially in the vulnerable population at risk of a future heart attack.
 Heart disease kills more than 500,000 people a year in the United States, more than all cancers combined.
 It is also the leading killer of women, more than the next seven causes combined.
 For 50 percent of individuals with coronary artery disease, their first symptom is a heart attack or sudden death.

 Cedars-Sinai is a leader in establishing and promoting best practices in heart attack prevention.
 Utilizing guidelines from SHAPE, the Society for Heart Attack Prevention and Eradication, the program provides early screening for the detection of the earliest signs of heart disease.
-SHAPE is led by Asher Kimchi, MD, Daniel Berman, MD and Prediman K. Shah, MD, director of the Division of Cardiology at the Cedars-Sinai Heart Institute.
+SHAPE is led by Daniel Berman, MD, Asher Kimchi, MD, and Prediman K. Shah, MD, of the Cedars-Sinai Heart Institute.